AndyCErnst/Problee/README.md

 Problee
 =======
-To get this working you must have bower installed.

-Clone the repo, then from the project directory type bower install.
-Open index.html to run the app.
+Open index.html in a web browser to try this app out.